abc-valera/netsly-golang/.github/README.md

 ![architecture diagram](images/architecture_circle_diagram.png)

-All the code is located in the `internal` directory.
+All the code is located in the `pkg` directory.
 The `cmd` directory contains the entry point of the application.

 ## Key technologies